cs334s24/Mirrulations_Search/docs/development.md

 cd src/mirrsearch/db
 ```

-4. Ensure that you have copied sample-data.zip to this directory and unzip it.
-  Make sure the unzipped folder is named sample-data and contains two folders named CRB and IHS.
+4. Ensure that you have unzipped sample-data.zip to this directory and make sure the unzipped folder is named sample-data and contains two folders named CRB and IHS.

   - To check if you have mongosh run 'brew list | grep mongosh'
-  - If you do not have mongo installed run 'brew install mongosh'
+  - If you do not have mongosh installed run 'brew install mongosh'

 5. Run the Mongo_DB.py script to ingest the data:
 ```
 python3 mongo_db.py
 ```
 6. The data should be in the database now.

-7. To check in the terminal use these steps:
+To check use a new terminal and follow these steps:

   - Launch the MongoDB shell:
 ```